Summer 2026 Library Systems, Catalog, and Quick Search Updates

 Before the migration download or export saved items from Quick Search My Account.
 View the Instructions for Exporting My Favorites page for a step-by-step guide to saving your information.
 For one-on-one help with exporting this data into a citation manager, contact Paul Thomas, KU Libraries citation manager expert.

 Yes.
-Community borrowers will use Locate for “My Account” services.
+Community borrowers will use Locate for “My Account” services, including viewing checkouts, requesting renewals, and viewing library charges (if applicable).

 Faculty, staff, and students can manage most needs through Quick Search.